 Are you intrigued yet?!
 One characteristic of children who do better than others in math is that they can explain and justify the mathematics they are doing.
 At the same time, one of the best predictors of later success in school mathematics is how well children understand and tell stories.
 I have started connecting math and literacy in my classroom and guess what-it has gone very well!
 It’s gone so well that I want to let you all know what I am doing and share some ideas with you for how to connect math and literacy.

-Here are some of the topics I will be discussing:
+Here are some of the topics I share books for: